csanfilippo/csanfilippo.github.io/content/apps/turinpark.md

 ![TurinParkIcon](/images/turinpark_icon.png)

-TurinPark is an application that allows you to know, in real time, the location of the paid parking lots in the city of Turin.
+TurinPark is an application that provides real-time information about the location of paid parking lots in Turin.

-For each car park, the application provides the address, the total number of spaces, the number of spaces currently available.
+For each parking lot, the app displays the address, the total number of spaces, and the number of available spaces.

-TurinPark is available for both iPhone and iPad
+TurinPark is available for both iPhone and iPad.

 {{< appStoreBadge "turinpark/id500484546" >}}